jthorne68/cliocards/README.md

 ## Overall Structure

 The game starts in a decade between 1900 and 2000.
-Once playtesting is complete, decades will be locked until you complete the decade before it (the difficulty ascension system.)
+Decades are be locked until you complete the decade before it (the difficulty ascension system.)

 In each game, each year has a wealth goal.
 You can play only a certain number of cards per quarter.